view7677/java-interview-questions/pages/Maven.md

 #### 820. What is the difference between Inheritance and Multi-module in Maven?

+In Maven, we can create a parent project that will pass its values to its children projects.

+A multi-module project is created to manage a group of other sub-projects or modules.
+The multi-module relationship is like a tree that starts from the topmost level to the bottom level.
+In a multi-module project, we specify that a project should include the specific modules for build.
+Multi-module builds are used to group modules together in a single build.

+Whereas in Inheritance, the parent-child project relationship starts from the leaf node and goes upwards.
+It deals more with the definition of a specific project.
+In this case a child’s pom is derived from its parent’s pom.

 #### 821. What is Build portability in Maven?

+In Maven, the portability of a build is the measure of how easy it is to take a particular project and build it in different environments.

+A build that does not require any custom configuration or customization of properties files is more portable than a build that requires a lot of custom work to build it from scratch.

+Open source projects from Apache Commons are one of the most portable projects.
+These build can work just out of the box.